 I think I've been charged the wrong fee, what should I do?

 You should contact your college in the first instance.
 The college will contact the relevant University departments and your fee will be investigated.
 If you are not satisfied with the result of the investigation, you may petition the Fees Panel.
-For more information on how to petition the Fees Panel, please email the Fees Clerk.
+For more information on how to petition the Fees Panel, please email the Student Fees Team.
 Requests for refunds will not normally be considered more than one year after the fee has been paid.

 What happens if I don't pay my fees?

-If you don't pay your University tuition fees, at the University’s discretion you will be suspended from your course and from access to all University facilities.
+If you don't pay your course fees, at the University’s discretion you will be suspended from your course and from access to all University facilities.
 You will not be allowed to sit any examinations or submit any coursework.
 If you are having difficulty paying your fees, we recommend you talk to your college at the earliest opportunity.